-Welcome to the Technical Standards subject guide, which will provide you with information about standards available in the library as well as information about classification of standards, searching and citing standards, and standards vendors in the Czech Republic.
+This Technical Standards subject guide will provide you with information about standards available in the library as well as information about classification of standards, searching and citing standards, and standards vendors in the Czech Republic.
+At the end of this subject guide, you will find links to reference resources and web pages.

 What is a standard?